Yamashita Park in Yokohama

 Top:

 Hikawa Maru - The museum ship was a former Japanese ocean liner used by the imperial family and even the famous Charlie Chaplin (1889 - 1977) went on board.
 It was constructed in 1929 for Nippon Yusen Kabushiki Kaisha (NYK Line).
 The ship started its business in 1930 and connected Yokohama with Vancouver and Seattle.
-After 30 years in 1960 the ocean liner was retired and transformed into a museum.
+It crossed the Pacific Ocean in total 254 times.
+After 30 years in 1960, the ocean liner was retired and transformed into a museum.
+It is now a designated Important Cultural Property of Japan.

-Yokohama Marine Tower - The tower reaches a height of 106 meter.
+Yokohama Marine Tower - The tower reaches a height of 106 meters.
 The architectural icon for Yokohama City offers great views from the observatory deck (100 m above ground).
-It is currently closed for the public till March 2022.
+The tower was reopened in 2022.
 Read more >

-Indian Water Fountain - The fountain was a donation by the local Indian people to express their gratitude for the help they received after the Great Kanto Earthquake in 1923.
+Indian Water Tower - The fountain was a donation by the local Indian people to express their gratitude for the help they received after the Great Kanto Earthquake in 1923.
+Do not miss the amazing mosaic on the interior ceiling.

-Guardian of Water Sculpture - The sculpture was created by Donal Hord (1902 - 1966).
-It was a gift by the city San Diego in 1960.
+Guardian of Water Sculpture and Fountain - The sculpture was created by Donal Hord (1902 - 1966).
+It was a gift from the city of San Diego in 1960.
 San Diego is the partner city of Yokohama.

-Statue of the Girl with Red Shoes (Akai Kutsu) - The statue is based on a famous Japanese song/poem about a girl with red shoes taken away by a foreigner at the Yokohama Bay.
+Statue of the Girl with Red Shoes (Akai Kutsu) - The statue is based on a famous Japanese song/poem about a girl with red shoes taken away by a foreigner at Yokohama Bay.
+It was written by the poet Noguchi Ujo (1882 - 1945) in 1922.

 Monument of Seagull Sailor Man - It is based on the famous Children’s Song - Seagull Sailor Man.

-Monument of General Artemio Ricarte - The monument was erected in 1972 to honour this Philippine General (1866 - 1945).
+Monument of General Artemio Ricarte - The monument was erected in 1972 to honor this Philippine General (1866 - 1945).

 Festival & Events (dates can change without notice)